 There’s More, Much, Much More

-One thing is clear.
-Assuming the AIF figures are correct, up to ten times the reported losses or £1,900 billion has been lost to criminality and incompetence.
+One thing is clear, thinking of the last ten years, if the Annual Fraud Indicator figures are correct, up to ten times the annual reported losses, or £1,900 billion, have been lost to criminality and incompetence.

 © Mac Logan